 NOTE: From v7.6.4 the System Overview supports sorting of VIPs.
-This can be done by clicking on the column headings or by drag θ drop.
-For more details please refer to chapter 8 in the administration manual.
+This can be done by clicking on the column headings or by drag & drop.
+For more details please refer to pages 151-152 in the administration manual available here: